Balustrade and Railing Height Regulations

 That is both a simple and difficult question to answer.
 The simple answer is NO, as there is currently no retrospective requirement unless significant modifications are made.
 Many Insurance Companies, Councils and other Authorities will confirm this.
 Many Lawyers will agree and there does not appear to have been any successful court cases to suggest this isn’t so.

-BUT we believe that the day will come when there is a successful claim made against the owner of a historically compliant balustrade, even against the owner of a currently compliant balustrade .
+BUT we believe that the day will come when there is a successful claim made against the owner of a historically compliant balustrade, and to be a real fun policeman, even against the owner of a currently compliant balustrade .
 The difficult answer is therefore “MAYBE”.
 Our opinion is that Building Codes and Standards are a MINIMUM requirement and there is an overriding legal obligation to fully assess the risk and go above and beyond minimum standards if required.
 For example, if furniture and other items are situated near the railing and children frequent the area then a 1m high balustrade is not adequate.
 Have a look at the balustrade near shopping centre food courts that overlook an atrium.
 These were raised some years ago after children fell by climbing on chairs and tables.
-An older, lower balustrade near an area where large crowds congregate (and/or drink alcohol) should be subject to some serious risk assessment.
+An older height balustrade near an area where large crowds congregate (and/or drink alcohol) should be subject to some serious risk assessment.
 See our information sheet from our Public Liability Website

 The main point is to: PROPERLY ASSESS THE RISK AND IMPLEMENT APPROPRIATE CONTROLS.
 Replacing or modifying older balustrades may not be immediately possible or financially viable so alternative or interim controls may be better than nothing ie move items or high risk activities away from the balustrade or put warning signs on access doors to hotel balconies etc.